britecharts/britecharts/_TUTORIALS.md

 * this [JSBin][jsbinSandbox] sandbox project
 * this [CodePen][codepenSandbox] pen

-### Clone or Download the Source Code
+### Building the Source Code
-You can clone the git repository:
+In order to build the Soure Code, you need to first get the code.
+You can do it by cloning or downloading it from Github.com.
+You can clone the git repository by running:
 ```
    git clone https://github.com/eventbrite/britecharts.git
 ```